 “In this day and age, everyone is a little bit stressed!
 So, if you can come home to a really good meal that takes only 30 minutes, or [something] you can throw in the slow-cooker … that is what people need,” she says.
 “It is all about making cooking approachable.”

 With fall well underway and winter coming, that is exactly the kind of food ethos we can get behind.
 But in the meantime, we have another foodie occasion to think about: Thanksgiving.
-So, we caught up with her to talk a super simple, foolproof Thanksgiving, how she prepares for the occasion, and how you should, too.
+So, we caught up with her to talk about hosting Thanksgiving, how she prepares for the occasion, and how you should, too.

 “I host Thanksgiving every single year,” Gerard says.
 “I’m working on Thanksgiving right now, and I have already cooked a million Thanksgiving dinners.”